MariaLiashenko/RolesProject/README.md

 # RolesProject
 ### Contribution Guidelines
 The project involved building a user management system with three roles: administrator, boss, and user.
 To organize the users, a hierarchical tree structure was implemented, where each user is represented as a node in the tree.
+Upon starting the project, the initial tree structure is created and saved in a file named "tree.json".
+This file serves as a persistent storage for the user tree, allowing the system to retain the hierarchy even after server restarts or shutdowns.
 ### How to start
 - npm install
 - npm start